-S. Korea court upholds abortion punishmentAugust 23rd, 2012 in Other
+S. Korea court upholds abortion punishmentAugust 23, 2012 in Medicine & Health / Other

 South Korea's top court Thursday struck down a challenge calling for an end to tough legal punishments for midwives and others administering illegal abortions.

 Abortion is outlawed in South Korea, except in cases where the procedure takes place before the 24th week of pregnancy and the mother's health is in danger, the foetus is malformed or the pregnancy resulted from rape or incest.

 She challenged the law's constitutionality after going on trial for helping a woman terminate her pregnancy in 2010.

 The constitutional court, however, dismissed the petition saying lighter punishment would only make abortion more rampant.